 Philippe reprised his role as host and master chef in Belarus Free Theatre's dark and imaginative challenge to capital punishment.
 Following sellout audiences and critical acclaim during its run at The Young Vic last year the show transferred to Brooklyn, New York, for a month long run.

-Richard III, Red Rose Chain, The Avenue Theatre, Ipswich, 6 May - 4 June
+Richard III, Red Rose Chain, The Avenue Theatre, Ipswich

-Lawrence can currently be seen at The Avenue Theatre playing the title role in Shakespeare's Richard III.
+Lawrence recently finished playing the title role in Shakespeare's Richard III.

 The Stage: "Lawrence Russell delivers a powerful performance."

 Essential Suffolk: "The star of the show is undoubtedly Lawrence Russell in the title role.
 He's devilish but cute; awkward but suave; calculating but clever.
 Russell gives an energetic and well-crafted performance filled with physical comedy as well as an ease of delivery of the complex script."